 - All students in grades K-12 who are determined to be English Language Learners - based upon the completion of a Home Language Survey and the initial assessment of their English proficiency - must take ACCESS for ELLs® each spring.
-This includes those students whose parents have waived direct ESOL services.
+This includes those students whose parents have waived direct MLP services.
 Students must continue to take ACCESS until they have scored “Fully English Proficient.”

 - Grades K through 12